 Large Eddy Simulation (LES) is often viewed as the most efficient computational technique to study turbulent flows and helped researchers to have a better understanding of the complex phenomena.
 In the framework of COMTESSA, the LES model PALM (The Parallelized Large-Eddy Simulation Model) is used along with the eddy covariance measurement to simulate the atmospheric boundary layer flows.

 As a first attempt, a set of high-resolution LES numerical experiments has been performed to investigate the characteristics of the scalar field dispersing from a localized small source.
 We performed simulations reproducing the dispersion from a continuous tracer release in a neutrally stratified boundary layer generated in a wind tunnel.
-An example is shown in the Figure below.
+An example is shown in Figure 1.
 It shows a snapshot of instantaneous scalar concentration in the xy plane at source elevation.